AXIS Capital (AXS)

 11. Return on Equity

-Over the last five years, AXIS Capital has averaged an ROE of 11%, uninspiring for a company operating in a sector where the average shakes out around 12.5%.
+Over the last five years, AXIS Capital has averaged an ROE of 15.4%, healthy for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
+This is a bright spot for AXIS Capital.

-12. Key Takeaways from AXIS Capital’s Q3 Results
+12. Key Takeaways from AXIS Capital’s Q4 Results

-It was good to see AXIS Capital beat analysts’ EPS expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock remained flat at $89 immediately following the results.
+We were impressed by how significantly AXIS Capital blew past analysts’ net premiums earned expectations this quarter.
+We were also glad its revenue outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock remained flat at $103.78 immediately following the results.

 13. Is Now The Time To Buy AXIS Capital?

 AXIS Capital doesn’t top our investment wishlist, but we understand that it’s not a bad business.
-Although its revenue growth was uninspiring over the last five years, its growth over the next 12 months is expected to be higher.
+Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
 And while AXIS Capital’s projected EPS for the next year is lacking, its improving combined ratio shows the business has become more productive.
+On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-AXIS Capital’s P/B ratio based on the next 12 months is 1.3x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+AXIS Capital’s P/B ratio based on the next 12 months is 1.2x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are more exciting stocks to buy at the moment.